SamsidParty/FocalSonic/README.md

 Please do not open issues regarding these features.

+## Motivation

+I decided to build FocalSonic because there is a clear lack of Apple Music clients for Windows.
+The official Apple Music app is very slow and buggy (at least for me) and the only real alternative, Cider, is also no longer free and open source.

+FocalSonic is a side project I work on in my free time for 0 profit, please be patient when opening issues.

 ## Contributing
 Pull requests are accepted, we would be glad to incorporate your contributions.